m13253/JKSN/README.md

 #### Checksums:

-    0xe0: a CRC32 checksum will be immediately followed
+    0xf0: a CRC32 checksum will be immediately followed
-    0xe1: an MD5 checksum will be immediately followed
+    0xf1: an MD5 checksum will be immediately followed
-    0xe2: a SHA-1 checksum will be immediately followed
+    0xf2: a SHA-1 checksum will be immediately followed
-    0xe3: a SHA-2 checksum will be immediately followed
+    0xf3: a SHA-2 checksum will be immediately followed
-    0xe8: a delayed CRC32 checksum will be present at the end of the stream
+    0xf8: a delayed CRC32 checksum will be present at the end of the stream
-    0xe9: a delayed MD5 checksum will be present at the end of the stream
+    0xf9: a delayed MD5 checksum will be present at the end of the stream
-    0xea: a delayed SHA-1 checksum will be present at the end of the stream
+    0xfa: a delayed SHA-1 checksum will be present at the end of the stream
-    0xeb: a delayed SHA-2 checksum will be present at the end of the stream
+    0xfb: a delayed SHA-2 checksum will be present at the end of the stream

 #### Pragmas:

-Pragmas are blob strings that can be transferred before the value or inside arrays or objects.
-They are much like comments, which do not produce any values.
-They contain interpreter-specific directives.
+Pragmas are interpreter-specific directives.
+They are stored in the form of values, transferred before the real value or inside objects or arrays, but do not produce values.
 Interpreter that can not understand them may simply ignore them.

-    0xfn (where 0<=n<=c): a pragma string containing n bytes are followed
-    0xfd: an unsigned 16-bit integer and a pragma string containing that amount of bytes are followed
-    0xfe: an unsigned 8-bit integer and a pragma string containing that amount of bytes are followed
-    0xff: a positive variable length integer and a pragma string containing that amount of bytes are followed
+    0xff: a representation (a control byte and data bytes) of a value (usually a string) is followed

 ### Variable length integer